How Arowhon Supports

 - We reject pressure on girls to primp and compete against each other for male attention.

-- We reject pressure on boys to be a “real man” or “man up.”
+- We reject pressure on boys to act macho ” or “man up.”

 At PreCamp we do the following awareness-raising workshops with staff: